 Duff Dorrough Memorial Scholarship

 This scholarship was established in 2013 by fans, friends, and family to honor the memory of legendary Delta musician and bandleader Duff Dorrough.
 This scholarship is designated for an entertainment industry studies major and requires participation in DMI leadership activities.
 For a look at the life of this talented artist and musician, click here.

 Through the generosity of Jutta Karnstedt Ferretti, the DMI is able to offer an annual scholarship to a qualifying student.
 This scholarship is designated for an entertainment industry studies major and requires participation in DMI leadership activities.

 Established in 2007 by Jason and Lori Morris to support student musicians, these scholarships are awarded to students who meet scholarship requirements and who audition and participate in one of the DMI performing ensembles.
 Preference is given to entertainment industry studies majors.
 Morris Band Scholarship applicants must hold an overall GPA of 2.75 and the Morris Scholar applicants must hold an overall GPA of 3.0.

 Established in 2013 by physician Dr. Bennie Wright to offer support to undergraduate students, this scholarship is available to entertainment industry studies majors and requires participation in DMI leadership activities.

 Mobile Lab Scholarship

-Through the generosity of the Annenberg Foundation, the DMI Mobile Lab program is able to offer scholarships to eligible students seeking a BS-EIS degree or BSIS degree with DMI concentrations.
+As funds are available, the DMI Mobile Lab program is able to offer scholarships to eligible students seeking a BS-EIS degree.
 In addition, applicants must be a current or former Mobile Lab team member in good standing.
 Mobile Lab Scholarship applicants must submit a resume and recommendation letter from DSU faculty member.